Akado2009/k8s-team-crd/DEVELOPER.md

 }
 ```

-- To be able execute locally this project, it is required to define the packages to be downloaded and next to import them into a local vendor directory
+- To be able to run locally `main.go`, it is required to define the packages to be installed
 - Edit the `Gopkg.toml` to include the following dependencies
 ```toml
 [[constraint]]